ABOUT THE INSTRUCTORS

 is a graduate of the University of Florida and

 has worked with the U.S. Dept. of Agriculture.

 butterfly gardener, a backyard beekeeper and a

 the state on many subjects including

 herpetology, butterfly gardening and beekeeping.

-is an Extension Agent with the Univ. of Florida
+is an Extension Agent with the University of

 A graduate of the Univ. of Florida, Ed

 the Orange Co.
 Homeowners Association Alliance,